tirtharajdash/tirtharajdash.github.io/_posts/2020-04-23-Git-and-GitHub.markdown

 ---
 layout: post
-title: GitHub and Git (all that we need to get started)
+title: GitHub and Git (Getting started)
 date: 2020-04-23 04:00:00
 description: What is Git, GitHub, and how do I setup?
 ---